 Depending on which flowers you are using, and how they are prepared, flowers may be used fresh or dried.

-Calendula is fabulous for external use to heal uninfected wounds, rashes, and dry skin.
-Dried flowers are used to make washes, compresses, cream and oil.
-Fresh flowers can be tinctured for use as an immune system stimulant.
+Calendula has antifungal, anti-inflammatory, and antibacterial properties that make these flowers a favorite for healing uninfected wounds, rashes, and dry skin.
+Dried flowers are used to make washes, compresses, cream and oil for topical applications.

-Flavonoid-rich fesh calendula flowers are edible, but their spicy, peppery flavor is not for everyone.
+Flavonoid-rich fresh calendula flowers are edible, but their spicy, peppery flavor is not for everyone.
 Still, a few petals do make a summer salad look very pretty.
+Consumed as food or as a tincture, calendula flowers may help stimulate the immune system and quell oxidative stress and inflammation.

 Ease muscle tension and stiff joints by massaging them with dandelion flower oil.
 Dried flowers brewed as a tea or made into a tincture help with aches and cramps.

-Roses may be best known as flowers of love, but wild roses are also medicinal flowers.
+Roses may be best known as aromatic flowers of love, but its the wild roses that are medicinal flowers.
+Roses petals can also be eaten raw in salads or dried and mixed with herbs.

-Rose hips are rich in vitamin C. Because they are astringent, they help with mucus.
-Rose hips and petals are made into teas, cough drops, syrup, and jam.
-Petals can be eaten raw.
+Rose hips are rich in vitamin C. Because they are astringent, they help relieve coughs and excess mucus due to allergies.
+Rose hips and petals are made into teas, cough drops, syrup, infused honey and jam.
+Rose hip oil is a favorite addition to skin care.

 Rose water soothes inflamed eyes.
 Rose petal cream is famous for conditioning the skin.